sfptotal/SFPTotal-Protocol/README.md

       w2A2007B0330313233

-#### Note: Write command should type without newline characters and spaces.
+#### Note: Write command should be typed without newline characters and spaces.
 Shifts are given for the convenience display of the material in the examples.